Drea1989/Odie_robo_assistant/README.md

 ### Text to speech

-i did text multiple open source TTS platforms and voices like Flite and Espeak.
+i did test multiple open source TTS platforms and voices like Flite and Espeak.

 Pico provided the best experience with a more clear pronunciation and less metallic sound.

 ### Speech Recognition

 #### Artificial Conversational Entity

 TODO: Sequence-to-Sequence Models

+based on TensorFlow implementations : lm_1b, SyntaxNet/DRAGNN, textsum

 #### speech to text